 The key to building reliable and robust voice-enabled mobile apps is to construct a comprehensive application grammar and vocabulary, technical jargon for a set of pre-specified possibilities that the app will look up to understand the speech input.
 The more inclusive the grammar, the better the app will understand and seem intelligent to the user!

 Say the user asks the voice-enabled mobile app of an online grocery store to add two packets of Oreo’s stuffed chocolate chip cookies to the shopping cart.
 A number of things happen behind the scenes.
-Just like siri or any other voice-enabled mobile app, the audio stream representing the spoken input is compressed and sent to a waiting farm of servers.
-Those servers are also notified the context in which the input was spoken.
-Putting together the context and the input, the servers quickly change their language model to suit the situation, and then convert the audio into text.
+Just like Siri or any other voice-enabled mobile app, the audio stream representing the spoken input is compressed and sent to a waiting farm of servers.
+Those servers have also notified the context in which the input was spoken.
+Putting together the context and the input, the servers quickly change their language model to suit the situation and then convert the audio into text.
 The servers recognize that “two packets” is the quantity and “Oreo’s stuffed chocolate cookies” is the name of the item.
-Essentially, the item is looked up in the apps grammar and vocabulary representing the hundreds and even thousands of possible inputs the servers may have to process, and finally the cart is updated.
+Essentially, the item is looked up in the apps grammar and vocabulary representing the hundreds and even thousands of possible inputs the servers may have to process, and finally, the cart is updated.
 It involves a lot of steps but everything happens so quickly that the app user doesn’t notice the number of steps involved, and happily goes on shopping.

 The performance of voice-enabled mobile apps also depends on the quality of the speech recognition engine.
 Ideally, the engine must be capable of understanding natural language and adapting to variations in voice quality and spoken content.
 At the same time, it should be easy to use and integrate.